informalsystems/hermes/guide/src/query_packet.md

 }
 ```

-# Unreceived Acknowledgments
+## Unreceived Acknowledgments

-The `query packet unreceived-acks` can be used to query the sequence numbers of all packets that have been received by the source chain but not yet acknowledged by the destination chain.
+Use the `query packet unreceived-acks` command to query the sequence numbers of all packets that have been received by the source chain but not yet acknowledged by the destination chain.

 ```shell
 USAGE: